Starts with a Conversation

 Balancing Returns and Risk

 If you focus solely on returns, you will be disappointed during different time periods.
 We don’t look at performance returns as the sole-metric for how we evaluate investments or your portfolio.
 We want a proper balance that looks not only at returns but also the risk that you were willing to accept to meet your goals.

 Set Market Expectations

 In order to create a proper portfolio, we have to start with a proper framework.
 Our proprietary framework is built on an independent view of the leading world-class global economists.
 These economists cannot predict the future with absolute certainty, but we believe that blending their multiple viewpoints is wise.
-Once we have an understanding of where we are in the business cycle, the secular debt cycle, and the “expected returns” of the various asset classes, we balance this with your specific needs and situation.
+Once we have an understanding of where we may be in the business and credit cycle, as well as “expected returns” of the various asset classes, we may decide to make changes to our portfolios.

 After we have gathered all the information we need to create your portfolio, we determine which portfolio is best for you and your situation.
 We use a core-complement approach.
 This means that a bulk of your portfolio is placed into inexpensive managed investments that capture the various markets around the world.
-This is not a set-it-and-forget-it approach, because based on our intelligent outlook, we will shift the allocations within the “core” piece.
-The complement funds are investments we think will add alpha and reduce risk to the overall portfolio.
+This is not a set-it-and-forget-it approach, because based on our independent economic outlook, we may shift the allocations within the “core” piece.
+The complement funds are investments we think may add alpha and reduce risk to the overall portfolio.

 Global Asset Allocation

 Investments are becoming more global every day due to technology and global trade, and we believe that investing focused solely on the United States is both naive and potentially harmful to your long-term goals.
 There are times when various continents, regions, and countries can come in and out of favor, and placing bets on any one country increases country risk.